Robin Leedy & Associates

 |Online Newsroom: www.gruberprizes.org/news-media||FOR IMMEDIATE RELEASE|

-June 24, 2009, New York, NY – The Peter and Patricia Gruber Foundation today announced that it will award the 2009 Women’s Rights Prize to an individual and an organization that have brought about significant advances in the quest for peace and gender equality in Africa.
+June 23, 2010, New York, NY – The Peter and Patricia Gruber Foundation today announced that it will award the 2010 Women’s Rights Prize to two organizations that have contributed significantly to advancing women’s reproductive health and rights in many countries.

-The Women’s Rights Prize will be awarded in a ceremony this fall celebrating the achievements of the recipients, who will share the $500,000 prize.
-Additionally, a special event celebrating the tenth anniversary of the Gruber Prize Program will be held on July 1, 2009, at Rockefeller University in New York City.
+The Women’s Rights Prize will be awarded in a ceremony this fall celebrating the achievements of the recipients, which will share the $500,000 prize.

 The official citation reads: